The Human Truth Foundation

 ...

-The best countries in the world at ensuring human rights, fostering equality and promoting tolerance, are Sweden, Denmark and Norway18.
+The best countries in the world at ensuring human rights, fostering equality and promoting tolerance, are Sweden, The Netherlands and Denmark18.
 These countries are displaying the best traits that humanity has to offer.
-The worst countries are Somalia, The Vatican City and Sudan18.
+The worst countries are Somalia, Eritrea and Saudi Arabia18.

-The data sets used to calculate points for each country are statistics on supporting press freedom, eliminating modern slavery, supporting personal, civil & economic freedoms, its average Freedom in the World rating, commentary in Human Rights Watch reports, its nominal commitment to Human Rights, speed of uptake of HR treaties, opposing gender inequality, the rate of gender bias (from 7 indicators), the year from which women could participate in democracy, its success in fighting anti-semitic prejudice, LGBT equality and freethought.
-The regions with the best average results per country are Scandinavia, Baltic States and Europe18, whereas the worst are Melanesia, The Middle East and Micronesia18.
+31 datasets are used to calculate points for each country, including multiple decades of data on supporting press freedom, combatting modern slavery, supporting personal, civil & economic freedoms, its average Freedom in the World rating, commentary in Human Rights Watch reports, its nominal commitment to Human Rights, speed of uptake of HR treaties, opposing gender inequality, the rate of gender bias (from 7 indicators), the year from which women could participate in democracy, its success in fighting anti-semitic prejudice, LGBT equality and freethought.
+The regions with the best average results per country are Scandinavia, Baltic States and Europe18, whereas the worst are The Middle East, Africa and Asia18.

 For more, see: